FedeDP/libmodule/tests/README.md

 ## Build and test

-To build, you need cmocka and valgrind; tests are automatically built when libmodule is built in Debug mode.
+To build tests, you need to issue a:

+    $ cmake -DBUILD_TESTS=true ../

-To run, from libmodule/build folder, issue:
+To run them, you need cmocka and valgrind, then, from libmodule/build folder, issue:

     $ ctest -V